mendhak/trivy-template-output-to-sonarqube/README.md

 RuleID is hardcoded to ContainerScanning.
 What should it be instead?

-I couldn't pick where to put the 'fixed' version in.
+I couldn't find a good place to put the 'fixed' version in.
+The message field is already crowded.